 Before we get into password managers, learn about the Most Important Features of antivirus software.

 With people having more online accounts than ever before, it’s created a real security problem.
 In fact, research has found that “for an average of 26 different online accounts, users had only five different passwords.”
 Younger people between the ages of 25 and 34 are at even greater risk because they have an average of 40 online accounts.
 As a result, this has created a demand for password managers that organize passwords and increase security.
 Let’s now take a look at 10 Chrome password managers for Mac.
+You might also be interested in looking at our review of the MacX video converter pro if you use your Mac to edit.
+For another app you won’t be able to live without, check out our review of PhotoMath.

 Of all the options available, this has perhaps generated the most buzz.
 The concept behind LastPass is that it’s the last password you’ll ever need.
 It’s fairly easy to use and allows you to autosave passwords to log in to your accounts with greater convenience.
 As long as you know your master keyword, you’re good to go, and LastPass can be synchronized across multiple platforms.
 By all accounts, security is taken very seriously, and everything is encrypted to the point that not even their employees can access password information.
 You can download the basic free password manager or the premium version with added security features for $12.